P-Rut/PartnersStudio_Concept/README.md

 # PARTNERS STUDIO CONCEPT

 This website project is designed to provide potential clients with information about architectural studio services and showcase their portfolio of completed projects.
-Visitors to the site can explore past work and read a detailed description of the services studio offer.
-The website also includes a contact form that allows clients to easily submit project details, blueprints, and photo files directly from the site.
-Design studio team can then use this information to calculate a personalized offer based on the chosen plan and uploaded files on thier server that are displayed on administration page.
+Visitors can explore past work and read a detailed description of services that the studio offers.
+Website also includes a contact form that allows clients to easily submit project details, blueprints and photo files directly from the site.
+Design studio team can then use this information to calculate personalized offers based on chosen plan and uploaded files on thier server that are displayed on administration page.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Features

 **Service Plans:** Clients can choose from three different service plans when submitting project details through contact form.
-They can also attach relevant files like blueprints, photos, or detailed project descriptions.
+They can also attach relevant files like blueprints, photos or detailed project descriptions.

-**Personalized Offers:** Employees, using the administration panel, receive and project inquiries.
-They can create personalized offers and send them directly to clients via email.
+**Personalized Offers:** Employees, using the administration panel, receives project inquiries.
+They can create personalized offers and send them directly to clients via email based on provided informations.

 **Live Chat Support:** Site offers real-time chat support for instant assistance between clients and employees.